YagnikRaval/blog/README.md

 Hello
-This is Yagni's Personal Blog
+This is Yagnik's Personal Blog